tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 for extended periods of time, e.g., using per-client ECHConfig structures delivered via HTTPS RRs with high TTLs, challenging.
 Clients can help mitigate this problem by flushing any DNS or ECHConfig state upon changing networks.

+ECHConfig rotation rate is also an issue for non-malicious servers, which may want to rotate keys frequently to limit exposure if the key is compromised.
+Rotating too frequently limits the client anonymity set.
+In practice, servers with high load are the best candidates to be client-facing servers and so anonymity sets will typically be large even with fairly fast rotation intervals.

 ## Ignored Configuration Identifiers and Trial Decryption {#ignored-configs}